rust-lang/rust-by-example/src/clone/input.md

-Primitive types like `int`, `f64`, etc. and references `&'a T` are copied by default instead of moved, because these types implement the `Copy` trait.
-All the other data structures can be copied explicitly by calling the `clone()` method, if they implement the `Clone` trait.
+When dealing with resources, the default behavior is to transfer them during assignments or function calls.
+Sometimes the intention is to make a copy of the resource, this can be accomplish by calling the `clone()` method, defined in the `Clone` trait.

 {clone.rs}